-- Exit the building through the exit designated in your evacuation plan. - Use the stairwells to exit from the building. - Make your way to your designated assembly point. - Wait for further instruction from the person in charge or responding fire department.
+- Exit the building through the exit designated in your evacuation plan. - Make your way to your designated assembly point. - Wait for further instruction from the person in charge or responding fire department.

 Persons in Need of Assistance

 Employees in need of assistance are advised to self-identify if assistance may be needed in the event of evacuation of the building.
 They should work with their supervisor and HR to develop a procedure and establish a buddy system with a coworker or other volunteer to assist in the case of any emergency.